Are you tired of the stress that comes with debt and a diminishing bank balance?

 6. Eat Healthier

-In line with growing your own food, eating healthier in general will shave money off your grocery bill.
+In line with growing your own food, eating healthier, in general, will

 Not only will you eat out less, but junk food usually costs a lot more than your typical fruit and veggies.